lemonnish/personal-website-travel/_posts/2016-09-19-black-rock-desert.md

 excerpt: We visited the Black Rock Desert playa to watch rocket enthusiasts, hike through canyons, and look at hot springs.
 ---
 <div class='img-gallery'>
-{% include photo.html url="lizard-dust-trail.jpg" alt="plastic lizard on the dashboard" size="large" %}
+{% include photo.html url="lizard-dust-trail.jpg" alt="plastic lizard on the dashboard" size="xlarge" %}
-{% include photo.html url="rocket-trails.jpg" alt="rocket trails in the sky" size="small" %}
+{% include photo.html url="rocket-trails.jpg" alt="rocket trails in the sky" size="med" %}
-{% include photo.html url="rocket-site.jpg" alt="group camp site" size="small" %}
+{% include photo.html url="rocket-site.jpg" alt="group camp site" size="med" %}
 </div>

 Every summer a couple of weeks after Burning Man concludes, a large group of hobby rocket enthusiasts congregate on the Black Rock Desert playa.
 They spend about a week launching rockets at all hours of the day and even a couple at night.
 Jake and I rode out here with his parents for 5 days/4 nights of car camping excitement.